steambap/captcha/README.md

-> Package captcha provides an easy to use, unopinionated API for captcha generation
+> Package captcha provides an easy to use, unopinionated API for captcha generation.

 <div>